Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/technical-notes.md

 Keeping those layers distinct helps prevent confusion about what should be stored, what should be validated, and what can safely vary across platforms.

-## V. Appendix note on passage layout
+## Appendix note on passage layout

 Rendering a passage is not just rendering many signs.